jrjml/jrjml.github.io/patrons/conduct-policy.md

 14. Each patron shall be responsible for any fines, fees, or other charges due in accordance with the Library's standard schedules.

-15. Failure to pay these fines will result in the suspension of borrowing privileges.
+15. Failure to pay fines will result in the suspension of borrowing privileges until paid in full.

 #### Children Policy
 Library use is allowed in compliance with the following policy.